-distribute command_tags execute

-{[repfunc] function | [replication_definition.]function |

-sys_sp stored_procedure} [param_list]

-• The repfunc keyword (available only with LTL version 103 or later) indicates that the function name that follows is a user-defined function associated with a function replication definition.
+distribute command\tags execute {[repfunc] function | [replication\definition.]function | sys\sp stored\procedure} [param\list] • The repfunc keyword (available only with LTL version 103 or later) indicates that the function name that follows is a user-defined function associated with a function replication definition.
 When you create a function replication definition for a replicated stored procedure, a user-defined function with the same name is created for you.
 In this case, the execute subcommand does not include the function replication definition name.

-For applied functions, Replication Server distributes the execute repfunc subcommand from a primary Replication Server to any replicate Replication Servers with subscriptions for the associated function replication definition.

-For request functions, Replication Server distributes the execute repfunc subcommand from a replicate Replication Server to the primary Replication Server for the function replication definition.
+Replication Server distributes the execute repfunc subcommand from a primary Replication Server to any replicate Replication Servers with subscriptions for the associated function replication definition.
+However, for request functions in Replication Server 15.0.1 and earlier, Replication Server distributes the execute repfunc subcommand from a replicate Replication Server to the primary Replication Server.

-When the repfunc keyword is omitted, the function name that follows is a user-defined function associated with a table replication definition, and replication_definition is the name of the replication definition.
+• When the repfunc keyword is omitted, the function name that follows is a user-defined function associated with a table replication definition, and replication\definition is the name of the replication definition.
 Refer to the Replication Server Administration Guide Volume 2 for a detailed description of user-defined functions.